- Undergraduate Admissions+

 We expect to admit a total of eight candidates a year across the Mathematics and combined disciplines courses.
 Usually, one of these will be reading Mathematics and Philosophy and the remaining seven candidates will be reading either Mathematics or Mathematical Sciences.
 Pembroke does not currently admit undergraduates to the courses in Mathematics and Computing or Mathematics and Statistics.

 Whether you choose a career in business or industry or one in which mathematical skills play a more central role, the Oxford Mathematical courses aim to equip you with the ability to handle abstractions and to analyse problems rapidly and rigorously.
-The success of Pembroke mathematical graduates in further academic study in mathematics, statistics, computer science and other related fields, as well as in obtaining posts in finance, accountancy, insurance, banking, information technology, statistics and in various engineering concerns is proof of the value of this training.
+The success of Pembroke mathematical graduates in further academic study in mathematics, statistics, computer science and other related fields, as well as in obtaining posts in finance, data science, insurance, banking, information technology, statistics and in various engineering concerns is proof of the value of this training.

 The Courses in Mathematical Sciences (3 years) and in Mathematics (4 years)